 Jobs ISFJ avoids

 The ISFJ personality can lend itself well to any job but there are certain roles that might not fit well with their innate nature.
 In order to excel in your career, an ISFJ should try and avoid some roles that do not make the best use of their traits or do not allow them to excel in the nature they have.
-If you thrust an ISFJ in an environment that is out of sync with their personal qualities, they may feel pressurised and stressed.
+If you thrust an ISFJ in an environment that is out of sync with their personal qualities, they may feel pressurized and stressed.
 This will have a negative impact not just on the outcome of the job but also on their health.

 Some jobs are not particularly suited to this type, maybe because they require a high level of extrovert attitude or low sensitivity levels.
-Positions like a journalist, attorney, economist, copywriter, marketing manager, financial manager, market researcher and insurance agent are ill-fit for the defender nature.
+Positions like a journalist, attorney, economist, copywriter, marketing manager, financial manager, market researcher, and insurance agent are ill-fit for the defender nature.
 Therefore, they would do better to avoid them.

 Front-facing jobs are not the best ones for them like flight attendants, sales executives, tour guides and front-desk office executives.

 The ISFJ will also avoid dynamic offices.
 Startups aren’t a good option because they require you to be on your edge and constantly changing your ideas, tactics, and styles.
 This frequency of change isn’t suitable for the ISFJ temperament that desires solid structures and processes.